Consumer Medicine Information

 Ask your doctor or pharmacist if you don't understand anything in this list.

-If you take the capsules out of the bottle or pack they will not keep well.
+If you take the capsules out of the pack they will not keep well.

 Keep the capsules in a cool dry place where the temperature stays below 30°C.